TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-Advanced-template.md

 4. Add the submodule: `git submodule add git://github.com/BitStadium/HockeySDK-iOS.git Vendor/HockeySDK`.
 This would add the submodule into the `Vendor/HockeySDK` subfolder.
 Change this to the folder you prefer.

+5. Releases are always in the `master` branch while the `develop` branch provides the latest in development source code (Using the git flow branching concept).
+We recommend using the `master` branch!

 <a id="xcode"></a>
 ## Set up Xcode